-- 7. Check the hold of the wires in the terminals by lightly pulling on them - 8.
-Connect the shielding to the internal ground terminal, connect the external ground terminal to potential equalisation - 9.
+- 6. Check the hold of the wires in the terminals by lightly pulling on them - 7.
+Connect the cable screening to the internal ground terminal, connect the outer ground terminal to potential equalisation in case of power supply via low voltage - Connect the lead cable for voltage supply in the same way according to the wiring plan, in addition connect the ground conductor to the inner ground terminal when powered with mains voltage. - 9.
 Tighten the compression nut of the cable entry gland.
 The seal ring must completely encircle the cable - 10.
-Reinsert the display and adjustment module, if one was installed - 11.
 Screw the housing lid back on